Ayms/node-Tor/README.md

 If a peer disconnects from A, A will establish a new circuit (CREATE_FAST) with a peer randomely chosen taking the first one of the selected bucket and extend to another one randomely chosen too.

+####Content discovery

-A sends to the ORDBs what it has: db_info 'abcd',size,type --> I have something from 'abcd' whose total size is size (0 for a continuous stream) and type MIME-type.
+A sends to the ORDBs what it has: db_info 'abcd',size,type,modulus --> I have something from 'abcd' whose total size is size (0 for a continuous stream), type MIME-type and use modulus to check data integrity.
 ORDBs as peers do the same, they advertise A of what they have.

 The list is maintained by OR_files['abcd'] variable and OR_streams['abcd'] for a continuous stream.

-If A does not know the size, the parameters size and type are missing in the request.

 The ORDBs are peers too, so they are connected to other ORDBs, they tell them what they know other peers have: 'abcd',size,type, but they do this only when they get a reference from a peer and they know the ORDBs they are connected to don't know it (ie they don't send all their references each time they discover another ORDB in order not to overload the network), the list is maintained by OR_files and OR_streams variable too.

-A stores the received chunks every block and advertises the ORDBs for the first chunk.
+A advertises the ORDBs for the first chunk.

 A advertises the ORDBs of what they have when a file is uploaded too.